daghersirene/DrinkMixer/README.md

    * The user clicks on the desired recipe to view additional information.
    * The user selects to save the recipe to their favorites to access later.

-**Use Case 5: Saving recipe**
+**Use Case 5: Finding recipes**
 **Basic Flow:**
    * A user visits the DrinkMixer app and logs in with their username and password.
-   * The user selects the option to browse recipes.
+   * The user selects the ingredients they have on hand.
-   * The user selects filtering options, such as liquor type or skill level.
+   * The user generates a list of cocktails, from which they can choose a recipe.
-   * The user clicks on the desired recipe.
+   * The user chooses to narrow down the search by adding more ingredients.
-   * The user can view detailed information and instructions for each recipe.
+   * The user selects a few more ingredients and edits the previously selected ingredients.
+   * The user generates more cocktails.

 ## Use-Case Diagram